-- assessment of velocity distribution patterns for different mine working profiles and support types;

-- determination of a rational positioning point for velocity monitoring transducers and correction factor values employed in order to obtain the mean velocity values.
+- -assessment of velocity distribution patterns for different mine working profiles and support types; - determination of a rational positioning point for velocity monitoring transducers and correction factor values employed in order to obtain the mean velocity values.

-Assessment of air velocity distribution patterns in different mine workings intakes and returns;
+Assessment of air velocity distribution patterns in different mine workings mine workings with high and low levels of technological operations.